Skip to content

 What to do in Calais

 Calais is much more than just a crossing point to England; it's a destination in its own right.
-Visitors can immerse themselves in the town's rich historical heritage by visiting iconic sites such as the Lace Museum and the Watchtower.
-And don't miss the breathtaking views of the English Channel from the town's cliffs, offering a stunning panorama of the tumultuous waters.
+Visitors can delve into the town's rich historical heritage by visiting iconic sites such as the Lace Museum and the Watchtower.
+Be sure to take in the breathtaking views of the English Channel from the town's cliffs, offering a striking panorama of the tumultuous waters.

 Sailing in Calais

-The Calais marina offers boaters safe shelter and comprehensive services, although access may be restricted due to heavy shipping traffic.
-Be aware of strong currents and ferries in the area when sailing.
-In addition to the marina, Calais also offers water-based activities such as sailing and jet-skiing, providing sailors with a complete maritime experience.
+The Calais marina offers boaters safe shelter and comprehensive services, although access may be regulated due toheavy shipping traffic.
+Be aware of strong currents and ferries sailing in the area when navigating.
+As well as the marina, Calais also offers water-based activities such as sailing and jet-skiing, giving sailors a complete maritime experience.
 Take advantage of its proximity to England to consider day trips or cross-Channel cruises to the British coast.

 Boulogne-sur-Mer